Admission and how to apply

 - learn about basic meteorological processes and their interplay during past, present and future climate change.

-- gain a broad understanding of processes that create tsunamis, earthquakes, floods, landslides and avalanches, and how these can affect infrastructure and people.
+- gain a broad understanding of processes that create storms, landslides and wildfires, and how these can affect infrastructure and people.

 - achieve knowledge about hydrological systems in urban and rural areas including measures, strategies and plans for run-off management.